sjessa/sjessa/README.md

 I used integrative computational analyses of omics data types to answer biological questions about cell fate and gene regulation in brain development and  brain cancer.
 I care about bioinformatics workflows that emphasize reproducibility and transparency. :dna: :microscope: :computer: :woman_technologist:

-Find my papers on Google Scholar [here](https://scholar.google.ca/citations?user=rkcx2NwAAAAJ&hl=en).
+Find my papers on Google Scholar [here](https://scholar.google.ca/citations?user=rkcx2NwAAAAJ&hl=en) and my profile on LinkedIn [here](www.linkedin.com/in/selinjessa).

 __Here are my key research projects:__